weekenthralling/tablegpt-agent/README.md

 ## Quick Start

-Before using `tablegpt-agent`, ensure you have an OpenAI-compatible server set up to host TableGPT2.
+Before using `tablegpt-agent`, ensure that you have an OpenAI-compatible server set up to host TableGPT2.
 We recommend using [vllm](https://github.com/vllm-project/vllm) for this:

 ```sh
 python -m vllm.entrypoints.openai.api_server --served-model-name TableGPT2-7B --model path/to/weights
 ```

-> Note: For production environments, it’s important to optimize the vllm server configuration.
+> **Note:** For production environments, it’s important to optimize the vllm server configuration.
 For details, refer to the [vllm documentation on server configuration](https://docs.vllm.ai/en/v0.6.0/serving/openai_compatible_server.html#command-line-arguments-for-the-server).

-After setting up the server, you can use the following code to interact with the TableGPT model:
+Once the server is set up, you can use the following code to interact with the TableGPT model:

 ```python
 from datetime import date